chef/chef-web-docs/chef_master/source/config_rb_client.rst

    The run-list associated with a policy file.

 ``no_lazy_load``
-   Download all cookbook files and templates at the beginning of the chef-client run.
+   Download all cookbook files and templates at the beginning of the Chef Infra Client run.
 Default value: ``true``.

 ``no_proxy``
    A comma-separated list of URLs that do not need a proxy.
 Default value: ``nil``.

 ``node_name``
    The name of the node.
-Determines which configuration should be applied and sets the ``client_name``, which is the name used when authenticating to a Chef server.
-The default value is the FQDN of the chef-client, as detected by Ohai.
-In general, Chef recommends that you leave this setting blank and let Ohai assign the FQDN of the node as the ``node_name`` during each chef-client run.
+Determines which configuration should be applied and sets the ``client_name``, which is the name used when authenticating to a Chef Infra Server.
+The default value is the FQDN of the Chef Infra Client, as detected by Ohai.
+In general, Chef recommends that you leave this setting blank and let Ohai assign the FQDN of the node as the ``node_name`` during each Chef Infra Client run.

 ``node_path``
-   The location in which nodes are stored when the chef-client is run in local mode.
+   The location in which nodes are stored when the Chef Infra Client is run in local mode.
 Default value: ``/var/chef/node``.

 ``normal_attribute_blacklist``
    A hash that blacklists ``normal`` attributes, preventing blacklisted attributes from being saved.